font/pacman/README.md

 The [Dockerfile](docker/Dockerfile) performs the following steps:

-1. It is based on Node.js LTS Version 6 (Boron).
+1. It is based on the latest Node.js.
-1. It then clones the Pac-Man game into the configured application directory.
+1. It then ADD the Pac-Man game into the configured application directory.
 1. Exposes port 8080 for the web server.
 1. Starts the Node.js application using `npm start`.

 To build the image run:

 ```
-cd docker
 docker build -t <registry>/<user>/pacman-nodejs-app .
 ```